itpastorn/programmering-1-med-js/javascript-quirks.markdown

 Always use ===

-Except when comparing to null.
+Except when comparing to null and undefined is OK too.

 If you are used to PHP, JavaScript is really tricky.
 PHP has sane conversion rules and the double equality comparison works as expected.

-Especially in PHP the string "0" is falsy.
+Especially in PHP the string "0" is always falsy.

+How non booleans convert in JavaScript depends on the setting:

+    if ("0")           { alert("Truthy?") }; // Alert
+    if ("0" == false ) { alert("Truthy?") }; // No alert, because false converted first...
+Stupid!

+And this is really messy:

+    null != true
+    null != false

+    undefined != true
+    undefined != false

+Solution:

+Always use ===

+Except when comparing to null and undefined is OK too.

 Quirk #n: NaN